-From Table 3 it emerged that in both groups there is a difference regarding the societal view of the ability to help and better understand the world through experiments.
-Statement number 4 in the societal aspect Item on the subject states: "Science will help me understand the effect I have on the environment."
-It turned out that there seems to be a difference between the control group and the experimental group: science helps to understand the effects of the environment more in the experimental group than in the control group.
-According to these findings, the relevant learning is more successful and more positively affects the students than does the traditional learning; this was manifested by the dominance of the experimental group rather than the control group in all the question categories.
-These findings show that the two groups differ significantly but sometimes equally regarding the issue of the relationship of experimental experience in the chemistry class “acids and bases” and the impact of these findings on the societal aspect, which is more equal, important, and successful in the experimental group than the control group.

 In addition to the quantitative data produced by means of the questionnaires, a structured interview was conducted.
-Common answers that were repeatedly given to the different questions by the students that learned acid base concepts by using the LRA style of learning indicate that many students are not very interested in the content of school chemistry lessons.
+Common answers from the students that studied acid-base concepts using the LRA indicate that many students are not very interested in school chemistry lessons.
 In fact, they wonder why they need to be familiar with chemistry concepts.

-Implementation of an intervention program consisting of teaching students the topic of acids and bases using the HRA improved students’ attitudes towards chemistry and its study.
-Next, common answers that were repeatedly given to the different questions are displayed:
+Implementation of the HRA intervention program improved students’ attitudes toward chemistry and its study.

+Comments that were repeatedly given include:

-Student 1: "Science helps in getting a better understanding of life and events.
-It had a positive effect on my understanding of chemistry."
+Student 1: “Science helps in getting a better understanding of life and events.
+It had a positive effect on my understanding of chemistry.”

-Student 2: "Giving examples from everyday occurrences, in order to help students, gain a better understanding; connecting the subject with life."
+Student 2: “Giving examples from everyday occurrences, in order to help students gain a better understanding; connecting the subject with life.”

-Student 3: "It makes me want to implement things in daily life; it exposes me to a variety of different topics, how they are used, their dangers, and their effects."
+Student 3: “It makes me want to implement things in daily life; it exposes me to a variety of different topics, how they are used, their dangers, and their effects.”